sdasgup3/PLDI19-ArtifactEvaluation/README.md

 /home/sdasgup3/Github/strata/stoke/bin/stoke_debug_circuit --opc "shrxl_r32_r32_r32" --smtlib_format
 ```

-The simplification formula which is responsible for the above simplification can be found using the diff between our maintained branch (1st argument of the diff command below) and the master branch of stoke.
+The simplification rules/formulas, which is responsible for the above simplification, can be found using a diff between our maintained branch (1st argument of the diff command below) and the master branch of stoke.
 The implemented simplification rules are marked with a header `DSAND` for easy reference.
 ```bash
 $ gvimdiff ~/Github/strata/stoke/src/symstate/simplify.cc ~/Github/master_stoke/src/symstate/simplify.cc
 ```